Logolo/define-io/README.md

 Current Heroku testing/alpha available at: http://alpha.define.io/

-**TODO/UPDATES (1/17/13)**
+**TODO/UPDATES (1/21/13)**

-Due to the holidays and everything going on, I've neglected to do too much with the site in the last couple of weeks.
-I plan on getting back to doing so.
+Things are (sort of) back on track!

-Things which must be done:
+What's being done/what must be done:

-* Small layout tweaks.
-Nothing immediately coming to mind, but more just as I see them.
+* Small layout tweaks as I feel necessary.
+Things look fine for now.
-* Write some tests.
+* Tests are being written.
-* Make sure code is fully documented.
-Some is there, but some is also missing.
+* Must add documentation to code.
+Some is there, but much is missing.
 * Currently there is no weighting or automated process for updating scores.
 This is a more complex thing I want to do, but essentially tie user reviews into the weight of a review.